smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 .. image:: ASTsForTemplatesImages/class-template-explicit-specialization.ded.png

-The central object is the ``ClassTemplateSpecializationDecl``, which records the associated template, the specialized template arguments, and the fact that it is an explicit specialization.
+The focus of the diagram is ``ClassTemplateSpecializationDecl 18``, which records the associated template, the specialized template arguments, and the fact that it is an explicit specialization.
 This object is in the ``ClassTemplateDecl::Common::Specializations`` list, so can be found when needed.

 As with class template instantiation, there are two ways to name the class from within a specialization, either with or without using the